docker-archive/deploykit/README.md

 ## Examples
-There are few examples of _InfraKit_ plugins:
+There are a few examples of _InfraKit_ plugins:

   + Terraform Instance Plugin
     - [README](./example/instance/terraform/README.md)